bootcoder/stitch-clearance-batches/DEV_NOTES.md

 -----

-Table Display: Getting the tables to scroll two wide was an journey.
+Table Design: Getting the tables to scroll two wide was an journey.
 I think the result is good though.
 The current design allows for minimum departure from the core element (input form) as the user traverses what could be thousands of completed batches.

 I gave considerable thought to adding sortable table headers or a sort_by dropdown.
 Seemed non-MVP so I decided against it.
 Currently the lists always sort by most recently updated.

+Side styling note: App is fully responsive but not 'Mobile First', although I could foresee a realworld version of this transitioning to mobile to allow for on the go scan and clearance functionality

 -----